Move Forward Guide

 How Can a Physical Therapist Help?

-When labral tears cause minor symptoms but don’t cause shoulder instability, they usually are treated with physical therapy.
+When shoulder labral tears cause minor symptoms but don’t cause shoulder instability, they usually are treated with physical therapy.
 Your physical therapist will:

 - Educate you about positions or activities to avoid